Noncausal Page-Wootters circuits: Process matrices within a timeless formalism

 Analogous to the pure process matrices formalism described in Section \ref{Process matrices and causal reference frames}, we model the input from the environment as parts of the main system, i.e. we assume that the input to agent $X$ lives on a subspace $\HH_X \subseteq \HH_S$, and $X$'s quantum instrument is described by a unitary $U_X$ which acts on the received part of the main system and $X$'s ancilla, i.e. $U_X$ acts on $\HH_X \otimes \HH_{X'}$.
 Note that different $\HH_X$ do not need to be different or orthogonal, in fact all of them might even be the full main system Hilbert space $\HH_S$.\\

-Next, we consider the perspective of the agents.
+Next, we discuss the aspect of our discrete clocks formalism that differs the most from the continuous case, and justify the introduction of normalisation operators in order to relate the timeless state $\ket{\Psi \rangle}$ with the local perspective of the agents.
 As in Ref.~\cite{Castro-Ruiz2020} we condition the history state $\ket{\Psi \rangle}$ on $X$'s clock showing time $t_X$ , i.e. $_{c_X}\braket{t_X}{\Psi \rangle}$, to describe what agent $X$ sees at time $t_X$.
 In principle, the inner product in the kinematical Hilbert space is not necessarily the same as the inner product for the Hilbert space associated to the perspective of agent $X$~\cite{Hoehn2019}.
 Indeed in the usual Page-Wooters formalism with infinite dimensional systems, the physical Hilbert space is not a proper subspace of the kinematical Hilbert space; this necessitates to define a new inner product for the perspectival states.
 Moreover, even in the finite-dimensional setting that we study here, in scenarios involving clocks with varying relative ticking speeds, one runs into normalization issues if one simply uses the kinematical inner product for the perspectival states.
-To see this, consider the example of the history state $\ket{\Psi \rangle} =\int \mathrm dt_A \ket{t_A}_{c_A} \otimes \ket{2t_A}_{c_B}$ in which one clock runs twice as fast as the other~\footnote{We will not worry here about our use of non-normalisable states in the infinite dimensional case}.
+To see this, consider (temporarily switching to continous clocks to illustrate our point) the example of the history state $\ket{\Psi \rangle} =\int \mathrm dt_A \ket{t_A}_{c_A} \otimes \ket{2t_A}_{c_B}$ in which one clock runs twice as fast as the other~\footnote{We will not worry here about our use of non-normalisable states in the infinite dimensional case}.
 For $A$'s perspective we find $_{c_A}\braket{ t_A }{ \Psi \rangle} = \ket{2t_A}$.
 However, for $B$'s perspective we find

 where the prefactor $\frac{1}{2}$ comes from the measure via the change of the integration variable.
 In this example, the clock ticking rates are constant.
 However, in general the rates might change dynamically and the corresponding prefactor will depend on time.
 Hence, different agents will need different renormalizations, which in the infinite dimensional case can be accounted for in the definition of the inner products for the perspectival states.
 For the finite dimensional case with discrete clocks this motivates the introduction of normalization operators $N_{t_X}^{(X)}$ in order to relate the normalization of the bipartite history state with the normalization of the time-dependent perspectival states.
 Normalization issues for discrete clocks related to the process of discretization itself are discussed in detail in Appendix \ref{Appendix:Normalization}.\\